ReveWeber/utilities/liquid-yaml-cheatsheet.md

 ```

 **Result**<br>
-Insertion of your HTML verbatim into the specified location.
+Insertion of your HTML verbatim or compiled Markdown into the specified location.

 ---